-During the AR 9 reporting period, Stanford received ASA or ASA-Small Project Exemption (ASX) for 47 projects.
-All of these projects were determined to be consistent with the General Plan land use designations and zoning and found to be adequately analyzed in the CP/GUP EIR.
+During the AR 10 reporting period, Stanford received ASA or ASA-Small Project Exemption (ASX) for 21 projects.
+All of these projects were determined to be consistent with the General Plan land use designations and zoning requirements, and found to be adequately analyzed in the CP/GUP EIR.
 See Section II of this Annual Report for the status of each project.

+When violations of codes, ordinances or other requirements occur, they are addressed though appropriate County procedures.
 It is beyond the scope of this Annual Report to document every minor violation of County ordinances or other requirements that occur on Stanford University land.
-When violations occur, they are addressed though appropriate County procedures.
 As of this Annual Report, there has been no action that would require the County Planning Commission to consider or determine Stanford to be in non-compliance with any GUP condition or mitigation requirement.
 Stanford University remains in compliance with the GUP.